 I also use a gradual filter to decrease the highlight of the lower part of the building.

 I also do some basic adjustments.
 Like before I want to make it darker on the dark part and brighter on the bright part.
 Then I use the curve to increase the shadow tone and more contrast (a little). and end it with increasing the sharpness.

-After that the photo finishes.
-Here the final result:
+After that, the photo finishes.
+Here is the final result: